Fiscal Year July 1, 2021—June 30, 2022.

 A research telescope is developed at Waipahu High School with UH Hilo astronomer’s aid.
 Associate Professor of Astronomy Rene Pierre Martin provides essential guidance throughout the process of specifying and installing the research-grade observatory on O‘ahu.

-Fall Welcome: New faculty and staff are introduced in September at the 2021 Fall Welcome, a virtual event hosted by Chancellor Bonnie Irwin that also recognizes faculty who have received tenure and promotion over the last year (watch video of event):
+Fall Welcome: New faculty and staff are introduced in September at the 2021 Fall Welcome, a virtual event hosted by Chancellor Bonnie Irwin that also recognizes faculty who received tenure and promotion in the FY21 year (ending June 2021).

 - Jeraldine “Jeri” Ilar, Transfer Credit Specialist, Office of the Registrar